 If you think a customer relationship management (CRM) strategy is just for big companies, then think again.
 CRM is essential for any small business that wants to prosper, as Rachel Miller explains

 No business - whatever its size - can afford to ignore customer relationship management.
 At its simplest, it is a method of record keeping that ensures nothing slips through the net.
 It could be a spreadsheet of contacts, a simple database or a tailor-made system.
 Whatever the size of your business or the sector you are in, there is a CRM system for you.

 Be honest, have customer contact details ever gone missing?
 Or has a golden opportunity to get in touch with a customer come and gone unnoticed?
 Have some of your best customers gone elsewhere and you don’t know why?

 A good knowledge of your customers enables you to develop marketing strategies that target their specific needs - and increase your sales.
 But how do you safely get, store and sort customer data?
-Emma Allen finds out how a customer relationship management (CRM) system can boost your revenue
+We look at how a customer relationship management (CRM) system can boost your revenue.

 A customer relationship management system can be a powerful tool in your marketing armoury.
 By recording your customer's product likes and dislikes, their spending patterns and their location, age and gender, CRM software enables you to build up a detailed picture of their tastes, needs and buying habits.